AndrewLMason/AndrewLMason/README.md

 ## Generate and set your SSH key pair ##

-1. Generate SSH key, which will have the github-associated e-mail as label, type following command:<br>
+1. Generate SSH key, which will have the github-associated e-mail as label, type following command:<br><br>
     ```ssh-keygen -t ed25519 -C "andymasonLab@gmail.com"```<br>

     The following will be prompted (just press enter) <br>
-    Enter file in which to save the key (/Users/masonlab/.ssh/id_ed25519) <br>
+    Enter file in which to save the key (/Users/masonlab/.ssh/id_ed25519) <br><br>

-2. Add your SSH key to the SSH agent, with the following command: <br>
+2. Add your SSH key to the SSH agent, with the following command: <br><br>
     ```eval "$(ssh-agent -s)"``` <br>
     (leave the next two questions empty, just press enter)

-3. If want to visualize your private and public SSH keys, they are in the following files: <br>
+3. If want to visualize your private and public SSH keys, they are in the following files: <br><br>
     ```cat ~/.ssh/*```